rss logo

 Available Wi-Fi on a windows machine

-• Once connected, export Wi-Fi profile to a xml file :
+• Once connected, export the Wi-Fi profile to an xml file:

 C:\WINDOWS\system32>netsh wlan Export Profile Name="STD_ROCKS_NEW" key=clear folder=c:\Users\user\Desktop\